What is a Humectant?

 To answer this question we have to go deep down into the basic chemistry of hair.

 The secretion glands of the scalp secrete a waxy substance called Sebum.
 Sebum serves as a nice barrier of protection for the scalp and hair, from external damage (liking drying out from seasonal changes).
-Since the structure of our hair strands curls, this really slows down the sebum’s ability to spread all the way down to the ends of our hair.
+As well as it acts as your perfect ideal conditioner.
+Since the structure of our hair strand curls, this really slows down the sebum’s ability to spread all the way down to the ends of our hair.
 This means most of our strands will become dry and susceptible to breakage since the sebum is still trying to make its way down the individual curl strands.

-Humectants are also used in hair products because of its ability to volumize the hair by attracting moisture and binding it, which causes the hair shaft to expand.
+Humectants are also used in hair products because of their ability to volumize the hair by attracting moisture and binding it, which causes the hair shaft to expand.

 How do humectants work?

 Humectants are able to draw moisture from the environment and also draw moisture from the actual hair products applied to the hair.
-Either way humectants have options to get our hair moisturized.
 Humectants are extremely hydrophilic (water-loving) molecules.

 Humidity is the amount of water vapor in the atmosphere.
 Since dry hair contains very minimal water, when exposed to high humidity environments the hair eventually becomes saturated with the water molecules from the air.
-Textured hair (curly hair) is far more susceptible to this since it is much more porous.
+Textured hair (all hair that is not naturally straight) is far more susceptible to this since it is much more porous.
 To understand this part I have to break down a little more chemistry.

 So, Chemist Tonya Mckay, notes that when dealing with humectants we must consider the Theory of Thermodynamics.
 This is a big fancy word for the study of energy.
 Now as we all learned in seventh-grade science, energy comes in many forms.
 Nature has a way of making sure all energy always reaches a point of equilibrium or balance.